FilipLusnia/FilipLusnia/README.md

 # Hi there! 💡

 I'm Filip.
-I'm a determined web programmer, who loves to learn and most of all create new and unconvetional stuff. <br/>
+I'm a determined web programmer, who loves to learn and most of all create new and unconventional stuff. <br/>
 I code frontend related stuff in Javascript and Typescript with addition of React.
 I also learn wrtiting native apps in React Native and backend in Node + Express.

 ## LinkedIn: